Yokozuna-Finance/contracts/Auction.md

     ```

 * In case you want to remove the specific OrderId in Auction.
 Parameters: claim[orderId]
+    > Only the Auction contract owner is allowed to remove the specific order.

     ```
     iwallet --account admin -v call <Auction Contract>  unsale '[1]' -s 18.209.137.246:30002
     ```

 * In case you want to update the Auction Date.
 Parameters: setDate[timestamp]
+    > Only the Auction contract owner is allowed to set the date.

     ```
     iwallet --account admin -v call <Auction Contract>  setDate '["0000000000000000000"]' -s 18.209.137.246:30002
     ```

 * In case you need to set the price of newly mint.
 Parameters: setPricePerMint['0.01']
+    > Only the Auction contract owner is allowed to set the price per mint.

     ```
     iwallet --account admin -v call <Auction Contract>  setPricePerMint '["0.03"]' -s 18.209.137.246:30002
     ```

 * In case you need to set the current price.
 Parameters: setPrice['1.00']
+    > Only the Auction contract owner is allowed to set the current price.

     ```
     iwallet --account admin -v call <Auction Contract>  setPrice '["1.00"]' -s 18.209.137.246:30002
     ```

 * In case you need to set the expiry.
 Parameters: setExpiry[3600] in seconds
+    > Only the Auction contract owner is allowed to set the expiry.

     ```
     iwallet --account admin -v call <Auction Contract>  setExpiry '[3600]' -s 18.209.137.246:30002